NSHipster/articles/2019-03-25-xcode-source-extensions.md

 none of the fun stuff, in other words.

 Source Editor Extensions have remained unchanged since introduction.
-We’ll discuss signs that _might_ point to interesting future developments.
+We'll discuss signs that _might_ point to interesting future developments.
 But if IDEs with an open attitude are more your thing, there's not much to see here yet.